labstructbioinf/pLM-BLAST/README.md

 ### How to cite?
 If you find the `pLM-BLAST` useful, please cite the preprint:

-"*pLM-BLAST – distant homology detection based on protein language models*" \
+"*pLM-BLAST – distant homology detection based on direct comparison of sequence representations from protein language models*" \
 Kamil Kaminski, Jan Ludwiczak, Vikram Alva, and Stanislaw Dunin-Horkawicz \
 bioRxiv ...